digambar2002/d-music/README.md

    npm start
    ```

-5. Open your browser and go to `http://localhost:3000` to see MusicWave in action.
+5. Open your browser and go to `http://localhost:3000` to see DMusic in action.

 ## Contributing